 We opened Femmes Fatales and Fantasies Museum and Gallery in 2007.
 I am an artist and my art is displayed at our museum/gallery along with some of the most iconic movie poster images ever produced.
 We sell to the public, so if you are looking for a special piece, we would be happy to help you.
 In the meantime, enjoy browsing.

 You will notice that some of the posters, lobby cards, stills and photos are in mint condition.
 Others look older.
 The ones that look perfect have usually been linen backed and they are considered “restored”, but they are still originals.
 Other pieces are in their original condition, and these might show the passage of time.
 In the future, most of these pieces will be restored.
 When you click on the image, you will see the name of the film and the year the movie was released.
-If you have any questions, please contact the curators and we’ll gladly answer them.

 As the husband of an actress and movie memorabilia collector, I was initiated into the fantasy and illusion of movies and all its aspects.